gilch/hissp/docs/tutorial.rst

 Unlike Python's notation,
-because these collections are read in as a *single atom*, they may contain only static values discernible at `read time`_.
+because these collections are read in as a *single atom*, they may contain only simple static values discernible at `read time`_: literals, no calls.

 If you want to interpolate runtime data, use function calls and templates instead: